Because of the pandemic, contactless ordering is a way for ticketing platforms, venues, and event organizers to collaborate.

 No matter what a patron orders ahead of time, they always want more!
 It’s in everyone’s best interest to make initial and additional contactless ordering as frictionless as possible.
 When patrons receive confirmation for their ticket sale, there should always be a link to add extra purchases.

 Patrons should get a confirmation for each new order, the status of said order, and the delivery time.
-The same as any order completed at the time of ticket sale.
+The same is true for any order completed at the time of ticket sale.

 Ticketing platforms and event organizers have direct contact with patrons through mobile devices.
 This can help reduce issues before they escalate to bad reviews or complaints in social media posts.
 By making contact centers accessible, patrons struggling with a process can reach out to get help.